What is enterprise service bus (ESB)?

 Enterprise service bus vs. microservices

-The ESB has often been talked about as a way to effectively implement and manage SOAP-based architectures, like traditional service-oriented architecture (SOA), but ESBs represent a much different workflow strategy than may be found in the more decoupled approach associated with microservices.
+The ESB has often been talked about as a way to effectively implement and manage SOAP-based architectures, like traditional service-oriented architecture.
+However, ESBs represent a much different workflow strategy than may be found in the more decoupled approach associated with microservices.

-Unlike microservices -- or similar strategies that mediate the application programming interface connections between components, but don't establish workflows -- an ESB is the center of application workflow.
+Unlike microservices -- or similar strategies that mediate the API connections between components -- an ESB is the center of application workflow.
 It is, in effect, a message queue that handles information exchanges throughout the application.

 An ESB does not dictate whether components that use the bus are local to it or remote, nor does it enforce any specific requirements for programming languages.
 Instead, it acts to unify the various ways in which components can receive or send information to other application elements.